idies/explore-notebook/README.md

 # SDSS Explore Tool

-[Sloan Digita Sky Servey](https://www.sdss.org) is an multi-spectral imaging and reshift survey conducted using a dedicated telescope at the Apache Point Observatory in New Mexico, USA[[1]][1]
+[Sloan Digita Sky Servey](https://www.sdss.org) is an multi-spectral imaging and reshift survey conducted using a dedicated telescope at the Apache Point Observatory in New Mexico, USA[[1]]

-This information was processed and used to create the most detailed thee-dimensional maps of the skies with information for more than *three million* celestial bodies.
+They processed the imformation gathered and used it to create the most detailed thee-dimensional maps of the skies with information for more than *three million* celestial bodies.

+The Explore tool is a part of their effort to make this data accessible and palatable for educators, researchers and ametuers alike.

-_for more information, please refer to our [wiki](https://github.com/idies/explore-notebook/wiki)_
+_for more information, and even more tools, check out [SciServer](sciserver.org) (v2.0.0).

+__we'd love to hear from you so feel free to send us an email at [INSERT EMAIL HERE]()__

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites